Wheat Turned Into Art

 Conservation is a theme

 Bisnett takes special care to incorporate into her work the themes of farmland conservation, wildlife habitat enhancement, and the natural beauty of her century-old farm.
-West of her house is a wetlands that used to be under constant tillage, but it is now, six years into a restoration, full of cattails and wildlife.
+West of her house is a wetlands that used to be under constant tillage, but it is now full of cattails and wildlife.
 She’s seen coyotes, deer, songbirds, red-winged blackbirds, finches, robins, and pheasants.

 “I really like the birds,” she says.
 “This place now is a gift of green in this sea of wheat.
 During the fallow-ground year there’s just dirt around here, but this little place is always pretty.”